promerma/zeoran/README.md

 (9) libraries.h: contains all the libraries used.

 (10) log.dat: contains the current state of the program and changes and improvements that still need to be done.

+## Run the program
+The repository contains an executable shell script that compiles and executes the program.
+To execute the program open the terminal in the directory containing this file and type:

+	./execute

+The first time, it might be necessary to give execution permission to the file execute.
+This can be done by right-click on properties or through the terminal by typing:

+	chmod +x execute

+#### Requirements:

+	1. The g++ needs to be installed.
+	2. The data directory needs to be in the current directory.
+	3. The files functions.cpp, generate.input, global.h, heaaders.h and libraries.h need to be in the current directory.

 ## Structure of generate.input